lanl/benchmarks/doc/sphinx/8_sparta/sparta.rst

 Problem
 -------

-Be sure to insert a compelling problem description.
-Also discuss how this is within the repository.
+This is not a sensitive problem and will be present within the upstream SPARTA repository shortly.

 The primary input file that controls the simulation is "in.cylinder".
 An excerpt from this input file that has its key parameters is provided below.